 The Malaysian Philharmonic Orchestra continues to offer precarious contracts, whilst a verdict is still awaited from the Industrial Relations Court about the wrong dismissal of 9 musicians in 2012 (including the chair, the co-chair and the previous chair of the Musicians’ Orchestra Committee, the concertmaster and a few other key leadership musicians).

 These dismissals occurred unexpectedly after a new management was suddenly dropped in, with an obvious intention to intimidate the other 75 into accepting cuts in contracts without any sort of negotiations.
 Read more

 On 26 and 27 November, a seminar of the IAEA alliance took place in Mumbai on the issue of “Decent and safe working conditions in Bollywood” within the framework of a multi-annual project backed by LO-TCO (Sweden).

 Work in the seminar was based on the report by Lynn Galley (Australia), drafted after an assessment visit in July 2014 to various production sites.
+The report reveals that the level of exposure to risk for all professionals working in Mumbai’s movie industry is of particular concern.
 Read more